mike6715b/TestED/README.md

 ## Setup guide

 This app requires MongoDB database instance.
 Learn how to create/install one [here](https://docs.mongodb.com/manual/installation/)

 Clone the app and run `npm i` to install all packages.

-Next, create a `.env` file where you need to declare some variables:
+Next, create a `.env` file where you will need to declare some variables:

 ```
 TOKEN_SECRET=[random string for token encription]